Supporting male survivors: A workshop for partners, family and friends

-These SAMSN workshops will provide answers to these difficult questions and assist supporters to have confidence in responding to the needs of male survivors.
-The workshops are interactive with time to make comments and ask questions.
+This workshop will provide answers to these difficult questions and assist supporters to have confidence in responding to the needs of male survivors.
+These workshops are interactive with time to make comments and ask questions.

 Presenter: Mark Griffiths or Tony Phiskie

 Mark Griffiths – Mark has nearly 30 years of experience working with men and women who have been sexually assaulted in their childhood.
 Mark has now co-facilitated over 40 groups for men who were sexually abused as children.
 Mark is SAMSN’s consultant psychologist and Chair of SAMSN’s Clinical Advisory Board.

 Tony Phiskie – Tony works at SAMSN full-time in the role of Principal Social Worker and is also a member of the Clinical Advisory Board.
 Tony and Mark developed the group model now used by SAMSN together in 1991.
 Tony also has a wealth of experience working with victims of CSA and co-facilitating groups for men.